kristianmandrup/ai-component/README.md

   }
 }
 ```

+The `targets` show which install targets this component supports.

 Notice that sub-components have their own `bundled` marker.
 Thus the application only knows the bundle status of top-level components,
 whereas each component manages its own registry of child components.